olavolav/uniplot/README.md

   the [Block Elements character
   set](https://en.wikipedia.org/wiki/Block_Elements) with 4x resolution, or
-  `"braille"` for the [Braille character set](https://en.wikipedia.org/wiki/Braille_Patterns) with 8x resolution.
-  The latter has a lighter look overall.
+  `"braille"` for the [Braille character set](https://en.wikipedia.org/wiki/Braille_Patterns) with 8x resolution, `"ascii"` to use ASCII characters only.
+Braille has the highest resolution, and a lighter look overall.
 Defaults to `"block"`.
-* `force_ascii` - Force ASCII characters for plotting only.
-This can be useful for compatibility, for example when using uniplot inside of CI/CD systems that do not support Unicode.
-Defaults to `False`.
-* `force_ascii_characters` -  List of characters to use when plotting in `force_ascii` mode.
+* `force_ascii_characters` -  List of characters to use when using the ASCII character set.
 Default to `["+", "x", "o", "*", "~", "."]`.
 * `line_length_hard_cap` - Enforce a hard limit on the number of characters per line of the plot area.
 This may override the `width` option if there is not enough space.
 Defaults to `None`.